...

 4. Anti-inflammatory Properties

-Olive oil is rich in antioxidants that provide anti-inflammatory properties, when massaged gently over inflammatory areas on the body.
+Olive oil is rich in antioxidants that provide powerful anti-inflammatory benefits when gently massaged onto inflamed areas of the body.

-The soluble part of olive oil mainly consists of phenolic compounds, including phenolic acids, phenolic alcohols, secoiridoids like oleuropein, oleocanthal and flavonoids.
+The soluble portion of olive oil is packed with phenolic compounds, including phenolic acids, phenolic alcohols, secoiridoids like oleuropein and oleocanthal, and flavonoids.
+These compounds contribute to olive oil’s well-documented anti-inflammatory effects.

-Olive oil soothes and calms sensitive, irritated skin.
-Oleocanthal, a natural chemical present in olive oil, has strong anti-inflammatory properties similar to over-the-counter pain relievers.
+Oleocanthal, a natural compound in olive oil, has anti-inflammatory properties similar to over-the-counter pain relievers, making it an excellent choice for soothing sensitive, irritated skin.

-Studies have also shown that olive oil, when applied topically, leads to angiogenesis (formation of new blood vessels) by increasing the levels of intravascular endothelial growth factor (VEGF) and, with omega-3 fatty acids, can chronically inhibit the inflammation.
+Studies have also found that topical application of olive oil promotes angiogenesis (the formation of new blood vessels) by increasing levels of vascular endothelial growth factor (VEGF).
+Additionally, when combined with omega-3 fatty acids, it may help chronically inhibit inflammation.

-Olive oil is also composed of approximately 98–99% fatty acids, mainly triacylglycerol, oleic acid esters, palmitic acid, linoleic acid, and other fatty acids such as stearic acid.
+Olive oil is composed of approximately 98–99% fatty acids, primarily triacylglycerols, oleic acid esters, palmitic acid, linoleic acid, and stearic acid.

 5. Promotes Healing of Wounds

-Wounds can form when the skin, mucous membranes, or limb tissues are damaged.
-This can happen due to disease, accidents, or even intentional injuries.
+Wounds form when the skin, mucous membranes, or tissues are damaged due to disease, accidents, or intentional injuries.
+Proper wound care is essential for faster healing and preventing infections.

 Whether you have eczema, psoriasis, or dermatitis, a moderate massage with olive oil may reduce redness, swelling, and irritation, promoting healing and relaxation.